the-nick-of-time/DnD/README.txt

 	HP SECTION:
     This has several entries in it.
 You generally don't need to directly change any of them except for the bottom one.
-    The bottom entry is the change in HP that you wish to take.
+    The bottom entry is where you put changes in your HP.
 It can be any valid rollable string, as defined in the rolling module.
 Upon pressing the "Alter HP" button, the value in the box is added to your current HP.
 Do note that, to take damage, you need enter a negative value in the box, like -4 or -3d6.

 	ATTACK SECTION:
     To perform attacks, enter the name of the attack (not case-sensitive) into the box and then press the ATTACK button or the Enter key.
     The check boxes to the right of the main entry allow you to indicate whether you are making the attack with advantage or disadvantage.
 If both are checked, they cancel out.
     The attack and damage bonus entries below the main one are there to indicate special bonuses, beyond what is expected.
 Normally, your attack bonus will be equal to your ability modifier + your proficiency bonus + magic bonus on your weapon (if any).
 Your normal damage bonus is your ability modifier (for a weapon or a spell with the addAbilityToDamage property) These two bonuses can be any rollable string.
-For instance, if you have a bard-heavy group, you could have a +1 on attack rolls and a +1d6+1 on damage.
-This sort of temporary buffs are what these entries are for.
+For instance, if you have a support-heavy group, you could have a +1 on attack rolls and a +1d6+1 on damage.
+These sort of temporary buffs are what these entries are for.

 	SPELL SECTION:
     This shows what spell slots you have not yet spent.